·

 • Refrigeration: For longer storage, keep the bagels in the refrigerator.
 This will extend their freshness to about a week.
 Make sure they are in an airtight container to prevent them from drying out.

-• Freezing: If you want to keep the bagels for an extended period, you can freeze them.
+• Freezing: These freeze quite well.
 Let the bagels cool completely, then slice them in half.
 Place the sliced bagels in an airtight freezer bag or container.
 They can be frozen for up to 3 months.
 To reheat, you can toast them directly from the freezer or thaw them first and then toast or warm them in the oven.

-I hope the thought of following a sourdough bagel recipe doesn’t seem as daunting anymore!
-These sourdough bagels take time but are so delicious and worth it.
+These take time but are so delicious and worth it.
 With a few simple ingredients and some patience, you can enjoy fresh, homemade bagels at home that rival any bakery.
 Give it a try, and let me know how your bagels turn out!
 Happy baking!

 Close-up of a golden-brown sourdough bagel topped with sesame seeds, resting on parchment paper.